kind-men/uxios/README.md

 Unity's built-in UnityWebRequest API, while powerful, can be verbose and cumbersome, especially for those familiar with modern JavaScript libraries like Axios.
 Uxios simplifies HTTP requests with features like promises, request interceptors, and cleaner syntax, enabling Unity developers to build data-driven applications more easily.
-It also addresses common WebGL limitations by seamlessly integrating with Unity’s async operation framework, offering a robust alternative for developers looking to expand Unity’s web capabilities.

 ## Performing GET Requests